Geometry of the mirror models dual to the complete intersection of two cubics: Picard--Fuchs equation and infinity

 Depending on the context, it may be more natural to express the operator in terms of the $z$-coordinate or the $\psi$-coordinate, which is why both expressions are provided.
 We will show that $L$ annihilates the section $\omega$ and that $L$ can't be decomposed into a product of two differential operators with coefficients in $\C(z)$.
 Such operators are called irreducible.
 Thus, $L$ is the irreducible differential operator that annihilates $\omega$.

 Let

-be the ring of polynomial differential operators with coefficients in $\C(z)$.
-The ring $A$ is a left Euclidian ring.
-Recall that a differential operator $L$ in $A$ is irreducible if it cannot be written as a product $P \cdot Q$, where $P, Q$ are non-trivial polynomial differential operators with coefficients in $\C(z) = C[z, z^{-1}, (z-3^{-6})^{-1}]$.
+be the noncommutative ring of polynomial differential operators with coefficients in $\C(z)$.
+The ring $A$ is a left Euclidean ring.
+Recall that a differential operator $L$ in $A$ is irreducible if it cannot be written as a product $P Q$, where $P, Q$ are non-constant polynomial differential operators with coefficients in $\C(z)$. \cite[Proposition 2.11.9(2), $\alpha = 3^{-6}$]{Katz} states that the operator $L$ is irreducible as an element of $A$.
+We combine Katz's irreducibility result with the Yukawa coupling computation of \cite[Section 5.6.1]{BvS} to prove the following.` \begin{theorem} The equation $L \omega = 0$ holds.
+The classes